gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/rigging.rst

 - Can become tangled if free floating
 - Requires different sized spools if used with cascade retraction

-Elastic retraction
+Elastic Retraction
 ^^^^^^^^^^^^^^^^^^

 Instead of retracting using a retraction spool, one common way to retract is to attach a piece of elastic (commonly surgical tubing) to the last stage.
 The elastic applies a force on the last stage that is counteracted by the motor when extending.
 However, when retracting, the motor reels the last slide back in.
-While this is the retraction method recommended by many kit slide manuals, we do not recommend this method.
+While this is the retraction method recommended by many kit slide manuals, this method is not recommended.

 Advantages: